walkingriver/walkingriver.github.io/_drafts/2019-04-15-check-your-node-dependencies.md

 As you can see, the output is very straightforward.
 I was surprised to see grunt and jshint listed as unused `devDependencies`.
 I guess it thinks those utilities should be installed globally.
 That's fine.
 I tend to prefer using `npx` to run CLI tools, and keeping my global npm packages to a minimum.

-When it finds unused depenendencies, they our listed as above, and command returns a non-zero exit status.
+When it finds unused dependencies, they our listed as above, and command returns a non-zero exit status.
 If there are no unused dependencies at all, the command outputs nothing and returns a zero exit status.
 So my next step will be to do something like this, and add it to a git pre-push hook, so I don't have to deal with this problem again.

 ```sh
 ```